rochaskingdom/100-days-of-code/log.md

 **Today's Progress**: I worked a bit on the 2nd Responsive Web Design project, so I started with Javascript Algorithms Certification and Data Structures.
 For now Basic Javascript, advancing more every day!

+### Day 9: November 13, 2018

+**Today's Progress**: I have finished my second project Responsive Web Design - Build a Search Form, there are still three projects left to get the certificate!
+The project is published in my GitHub profile!